icc-canoo/handbook/docs/annual-cycle.md

 - All-staff gather in Toronto to work and have some fun.
 (See note below)

 ## July 1
-- Canada Day.
-We normally host a big enhanced citizenship ceremony.
 - Q2 begins.
 Summer is high season for the Canoo team.
 - All-staff gather in Toronto to work and have some fun.
 - Summer hours begin